Doode1524/concentration/README.md

 **Install Instructions**
 <br><br>
-Make a folder on your system, fork and clone this repo and https://github.com/kak79/concentration_backend into two sub folders or directories so they are in the same folder or directory.<br>
+Make a folder on your system, fork and clone this repo and https://github.com/kak79/concentration-backend into two sub folders or directories so they are in the same folder or directory.<br>
 Navigate to the 'concentration' folder in the terminal and run: <br>
 npm install<br>

-Navigate to the 'concentration_backend' folder in the terminal and run the following:<br>
+Navigate to the 'concentration-backend' folder in the terminal and run the following:<br>

 bundle install<br>
 rails db:migrate<br>